Spiritual Gift Series

 Exhortation, Consolation and Teaching

 9.1 Speaking to Men.
-In 1 Corinthians 14:2, page 1798, Paul wrote that a believer who speaks in a tongue edifies himself, because he speaks mysteries.
+In 1 Corinthians 14:2, Paul wrote that a believer who speaks in a tongue edifies himself, because he speaks mysteries.
 In contrast, the believer who prophesies speaks to men for edification and exhortation and consolation.
 We can examine more closely each of these three functions of prophecy.
 Please recall that not everyone who edifies the church, not everyone who exhorts the church, not everyone who consoles the church, not everyone who teaches, not everyone who preaches, or everyone who who speaks has the Spiritual Gift of Prophecy.
 So, never be deceived when someone claims to be a prophet because they are speaking forth a teaching or exhorting the congregation.
 Without the supernatural element of perfectly truthful revelation from God, no prophecy has been made and the Spiritual Gift of Prophecy has not been used.

 9.1.2 Exhortation.
 The term “exhortation” (“παράκλησιν”) has many uses in the New Testament.
 For a more thorough examination of the different ways the root word for “exhortation” as used in the New Testament, please see the Spiritual Gift of Exhortation.
 In brief, that gift means that a person encourages, confronts, comforts, and takes many actions to strengthen other believers.
 In 1 Corinthians 1:10, Paul wrote: “Now I exhort you, brethren, by the name of our Lord Jesus Christ, that you all agree and that there be no divisions among you, but that you be made complete in the same mind and in the same judgment.”
 This text illustrates how exhortation urges believers to move toward the same goal “all agree and there be no divisions” by means of “becoming complete in the same mind and in the same judgment.”
 Exhortation means that one believer takes affirmative action to help another believer using words and actions to motivate them and guide them towards spiritual maturity.
-A good example of the Spiritual Gift of Prophecy forming the basis for exhortation comes from 2 Peter 3:10-13, page 1903.
-In that passage, Peter described the the total destruction of the world with intense heat and the earth and its works will be burned up.
+A good example of the Spiritual Gift of Prophecy forming the basis for exhortation comes from 2 Peter 3:10-13.
+In that passage, Peter described the total destruction of the world with intense heat and the earth and its works will be burned up.
 Then Peter exhorted: “Since all these things are to be destroyed in this way, what sort of people ought you to be in holy conduct and Godliness, looking for and hastening the coming of the day of God, because of which the heavens will be destroyed by burning, and the elements will melt with intense heat.”

 9.2 Teaching.
-Paul in 1 Corinthians 14:31 also showed that the believers “may learn” (“μανθάνωσιν“) and “may be exhorted” (“παρακαλῶνται”) through the proper administration of the Spiritual Gift of Prophecy.
+Paul, in 1 Corinthians 14:31, also showed that the believers “may learn” (“μανθάνωσιν“) and “may be exhorted” (“παρακαλῶνται”) through the proper administration of the Spiritual Gift of Prophecy.
 If the prophets will go one by one, and not several at once, then the revelation of each one will first be approved or not by other prophets, and then all the believers may learn and be exhorted.
-So, we know that revelations were given that believers may learn more about God during meetings of believers.
+So, we know that revelations were given so that believers may learn more about God during meetings of believers.

 Desiring Greater Gifts